duality-labs/hapi-indexer/README.md

 - `pagination.before`
 - `pagination.after`

+### Serving Real-Time Data (long-polling)

-and for real-time requests a new standard set of query parameters have been used:
+for real-time requests a new standard set of query parameters have been used:

 - `block_range.from_height`
 - `block_range.to_height`

-These paramaters indicate whether the response should be on a specific range of data, and if the chain height does not exist yet this implies that the response should wait fornew data before returning (i.e. long-polling by querying `block_range.from_height={currentKnownHeight}`).
-These attributes are also returned in response body attributes to indicate the range of chain heights that the data is comprised of.
+These paramaters indicate whether the response should be on a specific range of data, and if the chain height does not exist yet this implies that the response should wait for new data before returning.
+These attributes are also returned in the response body attributes to indicate the range of chain heights that the data is comprised of.

+By requesting the initial route without `block_range` parameters and following the response with new requests from the responded height recursively (i.e. querying `block_range.from_height={currentKnownHeight}` with each returned response body's `block_range.to_height`), we get long-polling real-time data.

 # Requirements